-Original Lynda Carter ‘Wonder Woman’ Costume Up for Auction
+Original Lynda Carter ‘Wonder Woman’ Bodysuit Just Sold at Auction for a Large Amount

 When you think of Wonder Woman, odds are high that you think of the beautiful and strong Lynda Carter in her trademark red, white, blue and gold bodysuit, tiara, boots and “Lasso of Truth.”
-Now, one lucky fan will get the chance to purchase the entire original Americana uniform bodysuit worn by Carter, along with her tiara, earrings, “Lasso of Truth” prop and even her knee-high boots, during the Julien’s Auctions “Channel Surfing” auction event this May.
+Now, lucky fans purchased the entire original Americana uniform bodysuit worn by Carter, along with her tiara, earrings, “Lasso of Truth” prop and even her knee-high boots, during the Julien’s Auctions “Channel Surfing” auction event on May 8.

 The “Channel Surfing” auction offers much more than Wonder Woman’s outfit, however; it also features props, costumes and memorabilia from other television shows including the couch from Roseanne, costumes from The Sonny and Cher Comedy Hour and Mama’s Family, props from Star Trek and Lost in Space and many, many more items perfect for nostalgic collectors.